-On December 5, 2016, we entered into a new Employment Agreement with Mr. Carrai that became effective on January 1, 2017 (the "Carrai Agreement").
-Under the terms of the Carrai Agreement, Mr. Carrai's annual base salary is \$450,000, which is eligible for annual increases in accordance with the Company's then current compensation policies.
+Under the terms of the Employment Agreement with Mr. Carrai (the "Carrai Agreement"), Mr. Carrai's annual base salary is \$450,000, which is eligible for annual increases in accordance with the Company's then current compensation policies.
 In addition, Mr. Carrai is entitled to receive additional annual discretionary incentive compensation of up to 60% of his base salary.
 In the event of his termination without cause, the Carrai Agreement provides that Mr. Carrai shall be entitled to (i) continued payment of his base salary for a period of twelve months from the termination date and (ii) any incentive compensation earned as of the termination date.
-In addition, in the event Mr. Carrai is terminated without cause upon a change of control, Mr. Carrai is entitled to receive continued payment of his base salary for a period of twelve months.
+In addition, in the event Mr. Carrai is terminated without cause upon a change of control (as defined in the 2014 Plan), Mr. Carrai is entitled to receive continued payment of his base salary for a period of twelve months.
+Such payments would be contingent upon the effectiveness of a standard release agreement.

-For purposes of the Carrai Agreement, cause is defined as (i) executive's willful violation of posted policy or rules of the Company; (ii) executive's willful refusal to follow the lawful directions given by executive's direct supervisor or the President of the Company from time to time or breach of any material covenant or obligation under the employment agreement or other agreement with the Company; or (iii) executive's breach of the duty of loyalty to the Company that causes or is reasonably likely to cause injury to the company.
-The definition of a change of control set forth in the Carrai Agreement is consistent with the definition set forth in the DeMarco Agreement, as described above.
+For purposes of the Carrai Agreement, cause is defined as (i) executive's misconduct; (ii) executive's willful violation of posted policy or rules of the Company; (iii) executive's willful refusal to follow the lawful directions given by executive's direct supervisor or the President of the Company from time to time or breach of any material covenant or obligation under the employment agreement or other agreement with the Company; or (iv) executive's breach of the duty of loyalty to the Company that causes or is reasonably likely to cause injury to the company.

 The vesting terms of Mr. Carrai's RSUs are governed by the agreements under which each RSU was granted; and pursuant to such RSU agreements, certain RSUs granted to Mr. Carrai will vest in the event of a termination of service without cause and/or a change of control.
-Assuming a change in control had occurred on December 30, 2018, this provision would have resulted in accelerated vesting of unvested equity awards valued at \$3,334,375 (for purposes of calculation, the value of the 2018 award was valued at the targeted performance amount).
-If Mr. Carrai had been terminated on December 30, 2018 without cause, he would have received severance compensation equal to \$450,000 to be paid over twelve months.
-If Mr. Carrai had been terminated on December 30, 2018 in connection with a change in control, he would have received the following benefits under his employment agreement: (i) severance compensation equal to twelve months of his base salary then in effect, which was \$450,000 annually; and (ii) the accelerated vesting of his RSU awards with an aggregate market value on December 30, 2018 of \$3,334,375 (for purposes of calculation, the value of the 2018 award was valued at the targeted performance amount).
+Assuming a change in control had occurred on December 27, 2020, this provision would have resulted in accelerated vesting of unvested equity awards valued at \$10,296,000 (for purposes of calculation, the 2018, 2019 and 2020 awards were valued at the targeted performance amount).
+If Mr. Carrai had been terminated on December 27, 2020 without cause, he would have received (i) severance compensation equal to \$450,000 to be paid over twelve months and (ii) any incentive compensation earned as of the termination date.
+If Mr. Carrai had been terminated on December 27, 2020 upon a change in control, he would have received the following benefits: (i) severance compensation equal to twelve months of his base salary then in effect, which was \$450,000 annually; and (ii) the accelerated vesting of his RSU awards with an aggregate market value on December 27, 2020 of \$10,296,000 (for purposes of calculation, the 2018, 2019 and 2020 awards were valued at the targeted performance amount).

-Employment Agreement with Benjamin Goodwin
+Employment Agreement with Steven Fendley